-The Government has made several commitments which will be led by other Ministers, but are significant to your portfolio responsibility for education.
-The department will work collaboratively across the APS to support implementation of these commitments and your engagement with your counterparts.
+The Government has made several commitments which will be led by other Ministers, but are significant to your portfolio responsibilities of early childhood education and youth.
+The department will work collaboratively across the APS to support implementation of these commitments and support your engagement with your counterparts.